CSX postpones investor conference amid leadership shakeup

-Oct 25 (Reuters) - CSX Corp, the third-largest U.S. railroad operator, said on Wednesday it is postponing an Oct.
+(Reuters) - CSX Corp (CSX.O), the third-largest U.S. railroad operator, said on Wednesday it is postponing an Oct.
 30 investor conference to a later date, and said its board approved a $1.5 billion share buyback program.

 CSX’s decision comes hours after it announced the appointment of Jim Foote as its new chief operating officer.